daewok/lisp-devel-docker/README.md

 libraries necessary to compile every library currently in Quicklisp.
 As such, it is much larger than the base image.

-Quicklisp is installed to the path `/usr/local/share/common-lisp/quicklisp` which is owned by `lisp:lisp`.
+Quicklisp is installed to the path `/home/lisp/quicklisp`.

 This image behaves exactly the same as the base image, except that it loads Quicklisp on start, so simply run: